THE SUNDERLAND SITE - PAGE 211

 I was thinking of including on this page, as a 'supplier' to the shipbuilding industry 'Vaux Breweries'.
 They surely were 'suppliers' in the broadest sense of the word!
 But, hoping that more data will emerge about 'Vaux' than is presently available, the brewery has its own page - unfortunately today of limited content.

 I know, alas, little about 'Coles Cranes'.
-This section is started as a result of seeing an image that strongly appealed to me - here - on Facebook's fine 'Sunderdland Tugs and Shipbuilding in pictures' site - of mobile 'Coles' cranes awaiting export at South Docks in or about 1949.
-Do view it in full size, via the Photo Viewer.
+This section was started as a result of seeing an image that strongly appealed to me - on Facebook's now long-gone 'Sunderland Tugs and Shipbuilding in pictures' site - of mobile 'Coles' cranes awaiting export at South Docks in or about 1949.
 The image may very well stir the memories of site visitors.
 And eventually may result in some meaningful data about the company & its history.
 I unfortunately do not know whom to thank for posting the fine image.

 Doug Wheeler tells me (thanks Doug!) that the image shows 'Coles Cranes' mounted upon 'Amazon' Thornycroft lorries.
 The large 'T' on the radiator is the Thornycroft symbol.
 The 'cab over' models further down the row may very well be mounted on Thornycroft lorries also, however other manufacturers did supply chassis to Coles.
 The webmaster adds that Thornycroft (the vehicle manufacturer) is related to the famous shipbuilding firm of John I. Thornycroft & Company Limited of Woolston, Southampton - both of the companies were founded by engineer John Isaac Thornycroft (1843-1926).

-And another image of Coles Cranes being loaded for export at South Dock in 1949 - thanks to Sarah Stoner (Wearside Echoes) via Facebook 'Sunderland Tugs & Shipbuilding in Pictures'.
-Click the image below to see the complete giant image at Facebook.
+And another image of Coles Cranes being loaded for export at South Dock in 1949 - thanks to Sarah Stoner (Wearside Echoes) via the long-gone Facebook 'Sunderland Tugs & Shipbuilding in Pictures'.
+Click the image below to see the complete giant image as it used to appear on Facebook.

 I recall that a while back, likely in 2013, a book about the history of 'Coles Cranes' was available via e-Bay.
 Entitled 'Coles 100 years - The Growth Story of Europe's Leading Crane Manufacturer - 1879-1979'.
 With a front cover as at left.

-I find that the whole 65 page book can be read from cover to cover via this page.
+I find then that the whole 65 page book could be read from cover to cover via this page.
+No longer, it would seem.

-Also available, again from cover to cover, is a later volume entitled 'Coles - The Last Years - 1960-1998'.
+Also available, again from cover to cover is a later volume entitled 'Coles - The Last Years - 1960-1998'.
 Which covers the history of 'Coles Cranes' to the bitter end in 1998.
 With a front cover as at right above.
 Of 31 pages.
 Downloadable in the same fashion.
 Now I earlier had difficulty in finding out how specifically to download both 'pdf' files but Arthur O'Brien has kindly come to my rescue.
 Thank you, Arthur!
+As I review this page in May 2020 I am confused indeed.

 Hopefully that 'Coles Cranes' site has a summary history of the company that might be included here.
 With particular reference to Sunderland.
 If not, such a history will need to be developed from the almost 100 pages of material which is available via the above two books.

 Another 'Coles Cranes' image which was available via the Facebook 'Sunderland in Pictures' site - an image which was posted by Ray Hutcheon.
-It seems no longer to be available there.
+Click the image to see what used to be available.

 CRAVEN & SPEEDING BROTHERS